odfdo

 uv run python doc_src/generate_doc.py

 A special effort has been made to limit the dependencies of this library: the only (non-development) dependency is lxml.
-Versions of lxml depend mainly on the version of Python used; see the pyproject.toml file for details.
+The required versions of lxml depend mainly on the version of Python used; see thepyproject.tomlfile for details.
+The project tries to keep up withlxml` version updates regularly.

 Usage Overview